20 Ways to Navigate College as a Single Parent

 It is important to keep a healthy and open communication line with your professors and advisers.
 It is equally important to inform them of your challenging situation.
 However, some advisers may not be equipped to deal with the peculiar challenges that single-parent students may face.

-When placed within your university, it is best to find an adviser that is experienced in counseling parent-students or non-traditional students.
+When placed within your university, it is best to find an adviser who is experienced in counseling parent-students or non-traditional students.

 This adviser must be approachable, empathic, and understanding of your situation.
 They must strictly impose coursework deadlines, lead you to the right academic resources, and motivate you to complete your studies successfully.